 Languages: English (Official), Caribbean Hindustani (a dialect of Hindi), French, Spanish, Chinese

 Religions: Protestant 32.1%, other Protestant (0.9%), Roman Catholic (21.6%), Hindu (18.2%), Muslim (5%), Jehovah's Witness (1.5%), Other (8.4%), None (2.2%), Unspecified (11.1%)

 CIA: The World Factbook - Last Updated July 11, 2017

 In Canada: 78,965

 In Toronto: 20,215

 Primary Areas of Settlement in the GTA (Social Atlas):

-Mississauga, Brampton, City of Toronto (Scarborough, Etobicoke and Toronto York), Ajax, Pickering, and Markham.
+Mississauga, Brampton, the City of Toronto (Scarborough, Etobicoke, and Toronto York), Ajax, Pickering, and Markham.

 Trinidad and Tobago became independent from Britain in 1962.
 It is a democracy, but the political landscape is characterized by racial division between the two largest ethnic groups: Indo-Trinidadian and Afro-Trinidadian.
 Like its neighbour Venezuela, Trinidad and Tobago has an economy reliant on oil and gas.
 The country has one of the strongest economies in Latin America.
 Although Trinidad and Tobago has a sizable Christian population, there are many other religious groups found in the country.
 There is a great deal of religious diversity in Trinidad and Tobago; consequently, there are Christian, Muslim, and Hindu holidays that are recognized as public holidays.
 There is freedom of religion.